 Sinkhole.
-A depression in the earth's surface formed by the collapse of the subsurface rock structure due to the solution activity of water.
+A depression in the earth's surface formed by the collapse of the subsurface rock structure due to the solution activity of water

 Story.
-That portion of a building included between the upper surface of any floor and the upper surface of the floor next above; or any portion of a building between the topmost floor and the roof which is used for human occupancy or in which the floor area with seven (7) feet or more of head clearance equals 50 percent or more of floor area of the next story below.
-Provided it is not used as a dwelling unit, a top floor in which the floor area with seven (7) feet or more of head clearance equals less than 50 percent of the floor area of the story next below shall be a "half-story."
+That portion of a building included between the upper surface of any floor and the upper surface of the floor next above; or any portion of a building between the topmost floor and the roof which is used for human occupancy or in which the floor area with seven (7) feet or more of head clearance equals 50 percent or more of floor area with seven (7) feet or more of head clearance equals less than 50 percent of the floor area of the story next below shall be a "half-story."

 Street.
 A public right of way set aside for public travel which (a) has been accepted for maintenance by the City of Pittman Center; (b) has been established as a public street prior to the date of adoption of this ordinance; or (c) has been dedicated to the City of Pittman Center for public travel by the recording of a street plan or plat of a subdivision which has been approved by the planning commission.
 Structure.
 Any combination of materials, including buildings, constructed or erected, the use of which require location on the ground or attachment to anything having location on the ground and including among other things, signs, billboards, antennas, satellite dishes (earth stations) and swimming pools.

 Swimming pools.
-An outdoor swimming pool shall be any pool or open tank not located within a completely enclosed building and containing or normally capable of containing water to a depth of any point greater than one and one-half $(1\ 1/2)$ feet.
+An outdoor swimming pool shall be any pool or open tank not located within a completely enclosed building and containing or normally capable of containing water to a depth of any point greater than one and one-half (1 1/2) feet.